10 Jul Are your business processes killing your organisation?

 Businesses compete within their industry in many different ways, but one area of competition often neglected is a business’s internal systems and processes.
 This area, usually facilitated by various technology and application layers, is seen as a back-office function and easily overlooked as non-core or an annoying overhead.
-This is particularly true for the Small to Medium Business (SMB), which has further constraints in terms of capital and manpower.
-This seems to be the case regardless of industry – be it professional services, manufacturing, warehouse distribution, retail, or any other industry.
+This is particularly true for the small to medium business (SMB), which has further constraints in terms of capital and manpower.
+It seems to be the case regardless of industry – be it professional services, manufacturing, warehouse distribution, retail, or any other industry.

 However, with a solid capability and a focus on internal processes, organisations can find advantages in many types of process improvement and giving the business the ability to scale effectively.
 Process improvements can pay massive dividends.
 For example, take a 1% efficiency gain in just one of your business’ top expenses.
 Compound that into perpetuity and you’ll see how quickly value can be generated.

 Working in the enterprise application space for SMBs, we speak to all sorts of businesses.
 Unfortunately, conversations usually happen at a period of high growth, when business owners realise they will not be able to manage the company’s growth aspirations with their current system landscape and processes.
 This trigger-point is less than ideal, as it occurs at exactly the time when the organisation should be focusing on the new business at hand, rather than on the massive business transformations project required to take place when implementing an ERP system.